Multirename/multirename/README.md

         e.g: --link soft:rel or --link soft:abs the linkway will be extracted from that line.
 Otherwise use --link soft --linkway rel|abs

-    --history|-h
+    --history
-        Flag; If set this will enable the history and tracks all actions for a later undo
+        Flag; If set this will track the current action in a history file e.g. for a later undo.

     --history-size <yourValue/s>
-        Integer; Number of history entrys if --history is enabled; Default: 10;
+        Integer; Number of history entrys if --history is enabled; Default: 10.
-        Note: If you run on much more than hundreds of files you may set the memory limit to a higher value and/or reduce this number to 1.
-This feature may consume much memory.
+        To be set with --save-config and to be used automatically with --from-config.
+Note: If you run on much more than hundreds of files you may set the memory limit to a higher value and/or reduce this number to
+        1. This feature may consume much memory.
 Using the --test mode with loglevel 6 or higher will give you informations about the memory usage.

     --batch
         Flag; Not implemented yet.
 Run the job recusiv from given --path as